 And indeed, a reputation and a name can be destroyed by lying words and thus brought to emptiness and uselessness.
 The Name of the Creator can be brought to naught if an idolatrous substitute is used to replace His good Name.
 Thus, the idolatrous substitute brings the Name of YHVH in vain.

 For more on this, read the article The Hebrew Yehovah vs. the Roman Yahweh.

 Despite its clear literal meaning of bringing something to desolation or destruction, this Hebrew word is often translated as vain, vanity, lying, false.
-However, we will use its literal meaning rather than vanity since there is a particular word הֶבֶל hevel for vanity which comes from הָבַל haval to be vain.
+However, we will use its literal meaning rather than vanity since there is a particular word הֶבֶל hevel for vanity, which comes from הָבַל haval meaning to be vain.

 נָקָה nakah is a primitive root and means to be or make clean literally or figuratively; to acquit, be clear, be pure, be innocent, be free from guilt; by implication (in an adverse sense) to be extirpated (Strong Dictionary).
 Its literal meaning can be seen in Gen 24:8 which says: